 Singaporeans don’t just eat to live, they live to eat.
 With a melting pot of cultures calling this island home, it goes without saying the foodie scene is pretty incredible – and it’s a lot cheaper than you may think.
 Rather than head to the upmarket restaurants, do as the locals do and visit a ‘hawker centre’.
 These food courts are home to a myriad of stalls specialising in one or two dishes, so you know they’re going to be good.
 Best of all, each dish will only set you back a few dollars.
 If you visit just one centre during your stay, make it Maxwell Road in Chinatown.

-Part shopping centre, part foodie heaven; Jewel Changi is one of the most iconic sights in Singapore – and it only opened in April 2019!
+Part shopping centre, part foodie heaven; Jewel Changi is one of the most iconic sights in Singapore.
 Located minutes from the arrivals hall at Changi Airport (follow the signs from the baggage hall), the shopping and dining precinct is home to around 280 shops and restaurants across 10 storeys.
 The star of the show, however, is the Forest Valley, with its spectacular 40-metre tall ‘Rain Vortex’ waterfall at it heart.

 Once just a humble sea town, Singapore is a bustling city home to more than 5.6 million residents from a variety of countries, each of them leaving their own mark on the city.